 The Middle East is enjoying one of the fastest-growing FMCG sectors and markets in the world, driven by a rapid population boom coupled with a marked increase in consumer spending.
 According to Alpen Capital’s latest GCC Food Industry Report, food consumption in the GCC is expected to grow at a CAGR of 3.3% from an estimated 51.5 million to 60.7 million metric tonnes between 2018 and 2023.
 Over the same period, Alpen estimates the size of the region’s retail sector will grow at a CAGR of 4% to US$308 billion.
 Within this fast-evolving region, Bahrain is emerging as the regional manufacturing and distribution hub of choice for a growing number of FMCG industry businesses.

-Take Arla Foods – the fourth largest dairy company in the world – and the launch of their processed cheese factory in Bahrain.
-From this factory, the European dairy cooperative will export to USA, West Africa, South East Asia and the MENA region.
+Take Arla Foods – the fourth largest dairy company in the world and one of the top FMCG companies – and the launch of their processed cheese factory in Bahrain.
+From this factory, the European dairy cooperative will export to the USA, West Africa, South East Asia, India and the MENA region.
 Increasingly, global manufacturers are seeking to access the growing US$1.5 trillion GCC markets, where demographic growth – particularly of the middle class – and economic expansion are driving greater demand for consumer goods, food and beverages.
-The question for every manufacturer with Middle Eastern ambitions is where to set up shop to take advantage of the FMCG industry opportunities?
+The question for every manufacturer with Middle Eastern ambitions is where to set up shop to take advantage of the FMCG industry opportunities.
+FMCG companies in Bahrain are able to take advantage of these opportunities thanks to the key location, connections to the region, costs, and scaling possibilities in the Kingdom.

 Hyper-connected logistics hub